MohamedBarbych/Mancala-Game/README.md

 - **Beautiful GUI:** A modern design using Java Swing components .
 - **AI Opponent:** Play against the computer with different strategies and complexities using the Alpha-Beta algorithm.
 - **Save & Load Game:** Save your progress and resume later.
-- **Customizable Configuration:** Adjust the game's complexity, strategy, and heuristic.
+- **Customizable Configuration:** Adjust the game's complexity, strategy, and heuristic .

 ### AI Strategy: Alpha-Beta Pruning